ayushmehre/padhai-assignment/README.md

 - A mock backend is provided in `mock-server/server.js`.
 - It uses `ws` (a WebSocket library for Node.js).
 - Upon a `START_SESSION` message from the client, it emits a scripted sequence of `AUDIO`, `POINT`, and `HIGHLIGHT` events.
-- It accepts `SPEECH` messages from the frontend but currently ignores their content, advancing the script regardless.

 ## Implemented Features